griverorz/westraining-R/intro-to-R/challenges/challenge02.md

 ### Challenge 2: Data analysis and graphics

+1. Let's take a look at the Central Limit Theorem:

+	a.
+Make 10 extractions of a balanced Bernoulli distribution and calculate the proportion of 1's.

+	b.
+Replicate the experiment 1000 times.

+	c.
+Create a histogram with the results of the experiment before.

-1. Let's get some more information about the models that we plotted before.
+2. Now lets get some more information about the models that we plotted before.

 	a.
 Read in the dataset on tobacco consumption, and estimate the parameters of the lin-log model between tobacco consumption and tax that we plotted before.